contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/04_run-tests/02_automate-tests/01_test-reports-maven.md

 </pre>

 ## <a class="anchor" name="getLicenseKey"></a>Get a license key
-At start, the DHC Maven plugin checks whether the user has recorded a license key.
+At start, the Restlet Client Maven plugin checks whether the user has recorded a license key.
 In case the license is missing or invalid, the user is asked to get one and configure it.
 Such license key is granted to users that [purchase a team plan or above](../../get-started/subscribe), and can be found in the Billing page.

 Just copy/paste this value as the `licenseKey` parameter of the pom.xml file: